shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 *No flashy UI.
 No distractions.
 Just a tool that does its job and gets out of your way.*

-Compare that to [PeaZip](https://peazip.github.io/) or [WinZip](https://www.winzip.com/).
-Peazip looks great and packs features, but 7-Zip still wins on raw reliability and simplicity.
+Compare that to other archive tools like [WinRAR](https://www.win-rar.com), [PeaZip](https://peazip.github.io/) or [WinZip](https://www.winzip.com/).
+Peazip looks beautiful and packs features, but 7-Zip still wins on raw simplicity and reliability.

-In fact, I rarely see the 7-Zip interface at all.
+In fact, I hardly ever see the 7-Zip interface.
+It integrates right into the file manager’s context menu, and extraction is often so fast that the UI barely has time to appear.

-Most of the time, I just right-click a file, choose what I want, and carry on with life.
+You right-click a file,

+choose what you want,

+and carry on with life.

 ![7-Zip screenshot on Windows](https://res.cloudinary.com/deudsgjbm/image/upload/v1789161300/Screenshot_7zip-windows_vvl9ai.webp)